rayanamal/timelock/README.md

 `./dtlp -h`

 #### Important!
 The timing system is not perfectly accurate.
 Even though the decryption process is deterministic, the measurements taken from the system during the encryption to determine CPU performance may be affected by other programs running at the same time.
 Furthermore other programs running during the decryption may delay it too.
-In extreme cases, it may take up to 1.5 x set encryption time to decrypt the data.
+In extreme cases, it may take up to 2-3 times the encryption duration to decrypt the data.

-### TODO for the next person who is willing to take the task:
+## Status

+This project remains in active use by myself from its inception (iirc, ~2021) to today as of 1 Jan 2025.
+As an individual with attention issues, I rely on Screen Time controls on my electronic devices to function in the society, and those controls rely on this program for their PIN/password.
+There is currently no reason to think I won't use it unless I develop something to replace the functionality, or achieve all-day total mindfullness somehow.

+### TODOs

 * Rewrite it in Rust, easily installable with cargo.
 * Make a tutorial.
-* Store every X time the non-resolved puzzle in a cache file.
+* Store every X time the non-resolved puzzle in a cache file for resume-ability.
 * Combine two programs into one and rename it to "timelock".
-* Make an installer.
 * More explanatory and clean usage info.
 * Decryption progess bar.
 * Encrypt from any kind of data, not just text.
 * Hour, min, second is asked to the user separately and can be provided separately as command option.
 * Option to delete the data automatically from places warned after encryption.
-* If possible, shorten the encrypted message.
+* If possible, shorten the encrypted result (might help with storing physically on paper).
 * Encrypted data formatted in a way that it's possible for someone with no knowledge of the algorithm can write a program and decrypt it.
 Ck, a, t, n values are clear and human-readable, along with the link to the paper above.
 Still supporting copy-pasting to decryption prompt.
 * Don't use key as message, use a symmetric encryption algorithm to encrypt the data with the randomly generated key, time-lock the key, and output encrypted data and time-locked key, like the original algorithm.
 * Inform me on your improved version (Especially about the feature above.).